-I am working with him to implement Scrum.
-With him and his team I have to refer to this as implementing a “more disciplined Scrum” because unfortunately, everyone believes they were already doing Scrum.
+I am working with him to implement Scrum and eventually embrace a full Agile Transformation.
+With him and his team I have to refer to this as implementing a “more disciplined Scrum” because unfortunately, everyone believes they are already using Scrum.

 Anyway, the client is having some difficulty with the roles, in particular for the Scrum Master.
-He seems stuck on the idea that there needs to be a single throat to choke, and keeps asking if the Scrum Master is responsible for quality, or for on-time completion, or status reporting, or many other things.
+He seems stuck on the idea that there needs to be a single throat to choke and keeps asking if the Scrum Master is responsible for quality, or for on-time completion, or status reporting, or many other things.

 There is no corresponding statement about “single soul to bless” or “single bank account to shower with financial rewards”.
 We don’t care about who to thank as much as who to spank, or who to stroke over who to choke.

-It says a lot about the organization when the orientation is to failure, blame and punishment.
-It seems really popular today to talk a good game about failing fast and learning from failure, but most organizations are hard wired to take people out when they fail, and to make failure a negative experience.
+It says a lot about the organization when the orientation is to failure, blame, and punishment.
+It seems really popular today to talk a good game about failing fast and learning from failure, but most organizations are hard-wired to take people out when they fail and to make failure a negative experience.

 Similarly with blame and punishment.
 Even though no one acts alone and anything significant is accomplished by a team, there is still the idea that we need to find a single person to blame when things don’t go as expected.

 Finally, there is punishment.
 Punishment doesn’t motivate – it only creates fear.
-Fear of punishment kills creativity, experimentation and learning.
+Fear of punishment kills creativity, experimentation, and learning.
 So if you want to stifle your organization, keep a focus on punishments.
 Even vague threats of punishment can be helpful to keep the fear going.